Local events to honor Martin Luther King Jr. on Jan. 20

 ‘Selma’ film screening at App Theatre

-Appalachian State University Humanities Council is excited to announce a film series in conjunction with the Appalachian Theatre as part of the 2019-20 theme of "Building a Just World."
-The film "Selma" will be presented on Sunday, Jan.
+Appalachian State University Humanities Council announces a film series in conjunction with the Appalachian Theatre as part of the 2019-20 theme of “Building a Just World.”
+The film “Selma” will be presented on Sunday, Jan.
 19, at 3 p.m., and will feature a panel discussion following the film.

 Panelists include Cameron Lippard, professor and chair of the Sociology Department; Willie Fleming, chief diversity officer; and Toussaint Romain, deputy legal counsel, adjunct professor, public defender and community activist.